Psychedelic/cap-motoko-library/examples/README.md

 Make sure you execute the command in the correct directory, where a `dfx.json` exists describing the canister `cap-motoko-example`, otherwise it'll fail.

+💡 When deploying, the `cap-motoko-example` is pulling a particular version of the [Cap Motoko Library](https://github.com/Psychedelic/cap-motoko-library) via the [Vessel Package Manager](https://github.com/dfinity/vessel/releases) which is described in the main README of the [Cap Motoko Library](https://github.com/Psychedelic/cap-motoko-library) repository.
+For example, you'll find the field `version` in the additions setup in the `package-set.dhall`, you can have another tag or a commit hash.

 We'll use `<Application Token Contract ID>` to keep it easy to follow!

 Here's an example of how the output should look like: